nitanmarcel/waydroid-magisk/README.md

 ## Does Zygisk work?
 Zygisk only works with Magisk Delta Canary which gets installed by default.

-## I've enabled Zygisk in Magisk Delta Stable, updated waydroid images!!
+## I've enabled Zygisk in Magisk Delta Stable!!
-Delete `/data/adb/magisk.db` inside `waydroid shell`.
-Will clear Magisk's database and disable zygdisk.
+* Run `waydroid_magisk zygisk disable` - to disable zygisk.

 ## How is this different from other scripts?
-It focuses on being more than a Magisk updated or installer, by providing tools to easily manage Magisk from the command line.
+magisk_waydroid is a Magisk Delta manager, bringing all the features from Magisk Delta manager in your command line.

 ## What is Magisk Delta?
 Magisk Delta is a fork of the official Magisk Manager with the old Magisk Hide feature re-added and other new features.
 You can find a list of differences between Magisk Delta and official Magisk [here](https://github.com/HuskyDG/magisk-files/blob/main/note_stable.md#diffs-to-official-magisk).